PTE Academic Score Required for Australia PR Immigration

 PTE Band Score Chart: Full Scale Reference

-Pearson's concordance tables map the 10-to-90 PTE scale to IELTS bands and immigration categories:
+Pearson's concordance tables map the 10-to-90 PTE scale to IELTS bands.
+Australian immigration categories are determined by the component table above:

 For Australian skilled migration specifically, the thresholds are defined by component scores (see table above) rather than an overall total.
 A candidate can score 79 overall but still fail to meet Superior English if any individual component is below the required level.